LC-Linkous/reverse_engineering_notes/README.md

 This part of the process may include dissassembly of the enclosure or device to get a clsoer look at key compoennts such as circuits, chips, power distribution, and industry standard interfacing that already exists on the device.
 Stypding the physical layout, analyzing connections between components, and understanding the physical interactions between parts of a device happens here.

+[LINK TO TABLE] <- link tables under the major headers to start with

 #### Physical Device Access

 Accessing the device is the first step of reverse engineering.
 Some devices are encased in tamper-resistant enclosures, while others are simple to open or may have no enclosure.
 Documentation of the disassembly process helps maintain evidence of the process and enables reassembly if needed.